ckennelly/panoptes/README.md

   that there are untested edge cases that would only be exposed by use of inline PTX.

-  * Atomic operations:  These currently are not checked for addressability nor are validity bits considered.

   * Textures/Surfaces:  Texture/surface support is currently being tested, but
                         is not released.